Ritual de lo Habitual: Music

-Tracks 6 through 9 are in memoriam of singer Perry Farrell's deceased girlfriend Xiola Blue, who died of a heroin overdose in 1987 at the age of 19.
+Tracks six through nine are in memoriam of singer Perry Farrell's deceased girlfriend Xiola Blue, who died of a heroin overdose in 1987 at the age of 18.
 "Three Days" and "Then She Did" bear a progressive rock influence, while "Of Course" carries a klezmer influence, with a prominent violin throughout.
 Eric Avery refused to play bass on "Of Course" out of resentment from being told what to play on other songs.
 Recording engineer and guitar tech Ronnie S. Champagne, who would later confess that Farrell had a tendency to dictate the other members' parts during the recording of this album, ended up playing bass on the song instead.
-For his part, Avery would later admit regret at not playing on the track.
+For his part, Avery would later admit regret not playing on the track.